 2011 to 2016 Ford F-250 Super Duty

 Think you can't get a Heavy Duty-class pickup truck for less than $25,000?
 Think again.
 There are a surprisingly high number of low-mileage F-250 Super Duty pickups from these years available for less than $25,000.
-These are mostly 10-year-old pickups equipped with gasoline or diesel V8 engines and 4WD, but it’s possible to find XL-level work grade Super Duty models as late as 2016 for this price.
+These are mostly 10-year-old pickups equipped with gasoline or diesel V8 engines and 4WD, but it’s possible to find XL-level, work-grade Super Duty models as late as 2016 for this price.

 2022 to 2023 Ford Maverick

-Inside, the Maverick is on the basic side, as you’d expect given its low, low price.
+Inside, the Maverick is on the basic side, as you’d expect given its low price.
 But it actually has more back seat space than many larger crew cab midsize pickup trucks.
 Like the Hyundai Santa Cruz, introduced at the same time and a little nicer to drive, the Maverick is also a very good handler by pickup truck standards, with dynamics not unlike the Escape.
 The only downsides?
 The Maverick can’t tow very much, and it isn’t necessarily easy to find.
 Early examples have held their value as this is still a new-ish model in heavy demand.

-2006 to 2011 Ford Ranger
+2019 to 2023 Ford Ranger

 2006 to 2020 Honda Ridgeline

-The original Ridgeline shared little other than its engine and a few mechanical pieces with other Hondas, but it wasn’t so philosophically different from a crossover SUV with a big bed on the back.
+The original Ridgeline shared little, other than its engine and a few mechanical pieces, with other Hondas, but it wasn’t so philosophically different from a crossover SUV with a big bed on the back.
 It was a unibody, integrated-bed design, not unlike today’s Rivian R1T or the Ford Maverick.
 It still had a five-foot bed (6.6 feet with the tailgate down) and lots of utility, but it didn’t seem as rugged as a traditional truck, so sales were slow.
-It was, however, very practical and well-made, and 200K mile examples are common.
+It was, however, very practical and well-made, and 200K-mile examples are common.
 It also had some nice innovations, like an in-bed lockable trunk and a multi-function tailgate.

 While not a traditional truck in any sense, nor visually conventional, the Ridgeline does most of what conventional trucks do without the weight, handling, or room penalties of their construction.
 It also has that typical Honda quality, so expect years of reliable service.